hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 * `subnet_ids` - (Required) A list of subnet IDs to associate with Kinesis Firehose.
 * `security_group_ids` - (Required) A list of security group IDs to associate with Kinesis Firehose.
 * `role_arn` - (Required) The ARN of the IAM role to be assumed by Firehose for calling the Amazon EC2 configuration API and for creating network interfaces.
-Make sure role has permissions of `ec2:CreateNetworkInterface`, `ec2:CreateNetworkInterfacePermission`, `ec2:Describe*` and `ec2:DeleteNetworkInterface`
+Make sure role has necessary [IAM permissions](https://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html#using-iam-es-vpc)

 ### data_format_conversion_configuration